AureumChaos/LEAP/docs/source/problem.rst

 Problems
 ========
-This section covers `Problems`s in more detail.
+This section covers `Problem` classes in more detail.

 Class Summary
 -------------